-City of Melbourne is making it easier for all residents to access more affordable renewable energy, no matter where they live.
+City of Melbourne is making it easier for all residents to access the benefits of more affordable renewable energy, no matter where they live.

-The Power Melbourne project will install a network of community batteries around the city.
-The batteries will be linked to a retail electricity plan to help renters, people living in apartments, and those running small businesses access more affordable renewable electricity.
+The Power Melbourne project is installing a network of community batteries around the city.
+The batteries will be linked to a community benefit fund (during the pilot phase) and eventually to a retail electricity plan to help renters, people living in apartments, and those running small businesses access more affordable renewable electricity.

-The community response to our proposed locations for the demonstration network has been overwhelmingly positive.
+The community response to our proposed locations for the pilot network has been overwhelmingly positive.
 Read what we've heard so far.

 We’re committed to powering Melbourne with 100 per cent renewable energy by 2030 and we know our community is behind us.